kapsay/SecureSoftwareSupplyChain/README.md

 ## Few solutions to build a S3C

-- One answer may be is to put some manual checks and validations before deployment.
+- One answer may be to put some manual checks and validations before deployment.
 Well, agree, but we all know with rapid development and frequent deployments it is nearly impossible to do such validations manually without impacting the velocity.
 This is not a good answer to question#2.
 - Another option may be to introduce 3rd party tools that validate and attest your software before going to runtime.
 Generally these tools will bring in a lot of operational overhead.
 For example, you need to install these tools somewhere, upgrade them with new versions, monitor them to make sure they are up and running, and many more..
 This is not a good answer to question#3 above.

 Is there a better solution?
 Here comes **Binary Authorization** for rescue.

 ## What is Binary Authorization and Architecture
 So, now let's explore what Binary Authorization is in detail.
-Binary Authorization is a managed service in Google Cloud that helps build deploy-time security controls to ensure only trusted/approved container image can be deployed in the runtimes environments like Google Kubernetes Engine (GKE) or Cloud Run.
+Binary Authorization is a managed service in Google Cloud that helps build deploy-time security controls to ensure only trusted/approved container images can be deployed in the runtimes environments like Google Kubernetes Engine (GKE) or Cloud Run.

 Being a fully managed service, to adopt Binary Authorization you do not have to stand up any infrastructure or build an operations team.
 Just enable the BInary Authorization API in your project and you are ready to go.
 This solves for question#3.